Magic Mind: From under $1M to over $50M run-rate in 5 years

 Full team photo at Halloween party with colorful mural and costumes

-“When we went from 15-ish to 37 it was a shock to our systems.
-That's when I understood we had to kill NvImpact and create Nv.Social.
-Old systems would not sustain that growth.
-We had to switch operating systems mid-growth - both for execution and client-facing.
-We needed to turn into an influencer deals well-oiled machine.”
+“When we went from around 15 to 37 people, it was a shock to our systems.
+That's when I understood we had to rebuild Nv.social from the ground up.
+The old systems could not sustain that growth — we had to switch operating systems mid-growth, both for execution and for clients.
+We needed to become a well-oiled machine for closing influencer collaborations.”

 The Machine

-Ten departments - Sourcing, SDR, Sales, Campaign Management, Support, Campaign Directors, Influencer Ads, Celebrity endorsements, Video editors, TikTok Shops
+Nv.social was operating at full power across ten departments — Sourcing, SDR, Sales, Campaign Management, Support, Campaign Directors, Influencer Ads, Celebrity Endorsements, Video Editing, and TikTok Shops — each specialized in one piece of the collaboration pipeline.

-Every brief was personalized.
-Every piece of content was co-directed with the creator in an onboarding call, scripted, reviewed, and approved before it ever went live.
+Every brief was personalized, and every piece of content was co-directed with the creator on an onboarding call, scripted, reviewed, and approved before it went live.

 - -$100-$300K monthly spend